Skip to content

 We generally expect students to undertake two hours of self-directed study for every hour of teaching.

-You will also have the opportunity to explore a research area of your choice for your dissertation.
-This is an excellent chance to further explore a particular area of interest you may have.
-An exploration of the experiences of transgender and non-binary individuals, and the impact of globalization on gender inequality in the developing world are just some of the fascinating research topics that they have explored.
+You will have the opportunity to explore a research area of your choice for your dissertation and further explore a particular area of interest you may have.
+Previous examples include exploration of the media and its portrayal of gender stereotypes, colonialism and family relationships, and feminist theory against white ideology.

 Overseas Study Trips